PlayeRom/flightgear-addon-logbook/README.md

 Each log entry can be hovered over and clicked.
 Then an additional window will open presenting the details of the given entry.
 In general, you have the same information here as in the main window, except:

-1. you can see three dates and times:
+1. you can see three dates and times of aircraft takeoff:
     * real date & time from your OS,
     * UTC date & time from the simulator,
     * local date & time from the simulator;